Shane Lowry: European Tour

-2019: Open Championship victory

 In January 2019, Lowry won the Abu Dhabi HSBC Championship by one shot over Richard Sterne.
 He led by 3 strokes after three rounds but was two-over-par after 11 holes of his final round and dropped 4 shots behind Sterne.
 However he finished with 3 birdies in the final 7 holes, while Sterne had two bogeys, giving Lowry the victory.

-In July, He moved into a share of the 36-hole lead at the 2019 Open Championship at Royal Portrush, after successive opening rounds of 67.
+In July, Lowry moved into a share of the 36-hole lead at the 2019 Open Championship at Royal Portrush, after successive opening rounds of 67.
 He was tied at eight under with J. B. Holmes.
 Lowry then shot a 63 for a new course record to lead by four strokes at the end of the third round.
 He won the tournament by six shots ahead of Tommy Fleetwood.
 Lowry held the Claret Jug for two years due to the COVID-19 pandemic postponing the 2020 edition of the Open Championship.

-2021–2022: First Ryder Cup and continued success

 In September 2021, Lowry played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Lowry went 1–2–0 including a loss in his Sunday singles match against Patrick Cantlay.

 In February 2022, Lowry finished runner-up at The Honda Classic.
 Sepp Straka birdied the final hole to finish one shot ahead of him.
 In April, Lowry held the lead during the final round of the RBC Heritage, however a double-bogey on the back nine, saw him finish one shot short of the playoff between Patrick Cantlay and Jordan Spieth.
 In September, Lowry won the BMW PGA Championship at the Wentworth Club.
 He shot a final-round 65 after the event had been shortened to 54 holes.
 He beat Rory McIlroy and Jon Rahm (who shot a 62 in the final round) by one stroke for his sixth European Tour victory.

+In September 2023, Lowry played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Lowry went 1–1–1 including a half in his Sunday singles match against Jordan Spieth.

+In the third round of the 2024 PGA Championship, Lowry shot a record-tying 62, only the fifth in men's major history.

+In September 2025, Lowry was part of the European team in the 2025 Ryder Cup at Bethpage Black Course in Long Island, New York.
+The European team won 15–13.
+Lowry birdied a six-and-a-half footer at the 18th hole in his singles match against Russell Henley to win the half point that ensured that Europe would retain the trophy, which they went on to win.